 Each year after the race the Hamptons Marathon team makes donations to support local East End groups.
-In November 2013, the Hamptons Marathon donated over $75,000, including $30,000 each to Southampton Hospital and Project Most.
-This was their largest donation to date.
-The race is also supporting the Springs School, the Springs School PTA’s K-3 extracurricular swimming program, the East Hampton Day Care Learning Center and East Hampton Youth Football.
-Over the past 7 years, the Hamptons Marathon has donated over $350,000 to support local East Hampton organizations.
+In December 2014, the Hamptons Marathon donated over $75,000, including $31,000 each to Southampton Hospital and Project Most.
+The race is also supporting the Springs School, the Springs School PTA, the East Hampton Day Care Learning Center and East Hampton Youth Football.
+Over the past 7 years, the Hamptons Marathon has donated over $500,000 to support local East Hampton organizations.

 For guaranteed race entry and to make your miles count, consider joining on of our 2015 charity partners:

 The Colon Cancer Challenge Foundation has been working in New York City since 2003, raising awareness of colorectal cancer, funding screening programs for the uninsured, and providing much needed funds to young investigators who are committed to finding a cure for colorectal cancer.